notrexxx/RuboGod-linter/README.md

 # Linter check list

 - Checks for trailing whitespaces
-- Checks for spaces around a method call operator
+- Checks for spaces around a method call operators
 - Checks for unnecesary semicolons
 - Checks for spaces after commas
 - Checks for bad indentations
 - Checks for empty blocks
-- Checks for spaces after colon
+- Checks for spaces after colons

 # How the linter works